- Privacy Notice

 - Tell you who it has been disclosed to; and

 - Let you have a copy of the information in an intelligible form.

-- You may also have the right for your personal information to be transmitted electronically to other organisations in certain circumstances.
+You may also have the right for your personal information to be transmitted electronically to other organisations in certain circumstances.